papsti/macpan-workshop/syllabus.md

 <!-- omit from toc -->
-#### Session 2: Parameterization (Calibration)
+#### Session 2: Calibration

 Participants will learn about the following types of tasks required for parameterizing models, for exploring scenarios and making inferences and predictions about a particular population and public health problem.

 * Use [optimization](#optimization) to calibrate parameters (e.g., transmission rate) so that the discrepancy between observed and simulated data is minimized.
 * Apply basic troubleshooting techniques when optimization fails.
 * Express uncertainty in model parameters (e.g., transmission rate) with prior distributions.
-* Calibrate the functional form of time-variation of parameters using machine learning sub-models embedded within epidemiological models.
-This is a useful technique when the reasons for parameter time-variation are not well-understood.
+* Calibrate the functional form of time-variation of parameters.

 <!-- omit from toc -->
 #### Session 3: Inference

-Participants will learn about the following types of tasks that are often necessary when making inferences using realistically parameterized models.
+Participants will learn about the following types of tasks that are often necessary when making inferences using calibrated models.

 * Visualize goodness-of-fit.
 * Generate confidence intervals for estimated parameters.